 You have prepared for this with practice tests!

 During a long lunch break, I saw some friends who were also “secretly” taking the exams.

 We made a large mistake: we talked about the part of the exam we just completed and compared answers.

-When this happens, your exam strategies can save you!
+When this happens, your review plan and exam strategies can save you!